xpgram/advance-wars/src/00 - Todo List.md

 - [ ] In minimap mode, let X (Key.V I think) toggle blink, on and off for unit icons. blink by default.

+- [ ] In shop mode, menu cursor forgets to turn on the first time.
 - [ ] In shop mode, limit the camera subject border to the space between the shop window and the details window.